ng-alain/delon/docs/how-to-start.en-US.md

 Network requests are a very frequent task.
 If you want to use network request actions elegantly within business components, it is essential to centrally handle server-side URL prefixes, exception handling, token refresh and other operations.
 NG-ALAIN scaffolding Provide a [net](https://github.com/ng-alain/ng-alain/tree/master/src/app/core/net) file.
 It uses the token `HttpInterceptorFn` to act as an interceptor.

-For details of the above centralized processing actions, please refer to [default.interceptor.ts](https://github.com/ng-alain/ng-alain/blob/master/src/app/core/net/default.interceptor. ts) file.
+For details, please refer to [default.interceptor.ts](https://github.com/ng-alain/ng-alain/blob/master/src/app/core/net/default.interceptor. ts) file.

 ## IDE